liftbridge-io/liftbridge/documentation/concepts.md

 ![cluster](assets/cluster.png)

+Refer to [Configuring for Scalability](./scalability_configuration.md#scaling-the-control-plane) for details on scaling the control plane.

 ### In-Sync Replica Set (ISR)

 The In-Sync Replica set (ISR) is a key aspect of the replication protocol in